XiaoMutt/XImageJ_Walker/README.md

 Example:
 - Recognize white objects in a black background and measure the mean intensity as well as the area.
-- the BeanShell file will be (you can record using "Plugins->Macros->Record..." and choose BeanShell:
+- the BeanShell file will be:
 ```java
 //import the IJ class, you also import any package you need
 import ij.IJ;